pjakiela/stata/regression-table.md

 ![esttab results](esttab1.png)

-If you want to export this table to a word document, you can instead used the command
+If you want to export this table to a word document, you can use the command
 ```
 esttab using myregtable.rtf, replace
 ```
-which will save a rich text format file in your working directory, which you can then open using word.
+which will save a rich text format (rtf) file in your working directory, which you can then open using word.

 <br>

 ## Publication-Ready Tables

-We can clean our table up considerably by labeling our variables using the `label var` command to label the $X$ variables that will appear in our table (note:  you must do this **before** you run your regressions).
+You can clean up your table by labeling your variables using the `label var` command (note:  you must do this **before** you run your regressions).
 When variable names appear in otherwise finished tables, readers often have a hard time knowing what the variables are:  names like `b_dist_km` or `txpostxfem` may not be immediately self-eplanatory.
 And they do not look very professional.
 If your variables are labeled, `esttab` will automatically use the labels rather than the variable names when making tables (though you can override this by invoking the `nolabel` option).

-Labels should be short, so that they do not wrap over multiple lines in your table.
+Variable labels should be short, so that they do not wrap over multiple lines in your table.
 They should also be self-expanatory.
 You can include additional information in the table notes when necessary.

 If you have categorical variables that can be replaced with easier-to-interpret dummy variables, this might be a good opportunity to transform them.
 So, for example, you can include a rural dummy labeled "Rural" instead of a `region` variable labeled "Region of residence:  urban = 1, rural = 2".
-This will make it easier for readers to immeidately interpret the regression coefficient.
+This will make it easier for readers to immediately interpret your regression coefficients.

 Having relabeled the data, you can use `esttab` to generate a new version of your regression table.
 By playing around with `esttab`'s `varwidth()` and `modelwidth()` options, you can make sure that your columns are wide enough